torbsd/torbsd.github.io/obsd-buildbox.md

 * For partitions creation, do a manual setup.

-Add a separate partition for /usr/ports/pobj with 20G or so.
+Add a separate partition for /usr/ports/pobj 20Gb in size.

-/usr should also be around 10G
+/usr should also be around 10G.

 Create a group in /etc/group entitled "builders" and add the non-privileged user

-builders:*:32768:
+builders:*:32768:root,<your_user>

 A new login class entitled "builders" for the builders group is created, limits dropped in /etc/login.conf and the file is regenerated and the build user is added to the group.